 Education by a highly experienced clinician, the opportunity to network with peers, a workbook, access to the online exam, a certificate of completion.
-Course fees include lunch and morning tea.
+Course fees include morning tea.

 Suite 2201, Level 22, Westfield Tower Two, 101 Grafton St, Bondi Junction NSW.
 Just near the David Jones entrance cnr Grafton and Grosvenor Sts.
 We will meet in the foyer and go upstairs together.
 All day parking is available at the Meriton Suites across the road or at Westfield.